How to Use the Registration Form (Self-Registration)

 Frequently Asked Questions

-Q: Can I use both personalized invitations and the registration form?
-A: Yes!
-You can add some guests manually with personalized invitations while also sharing the public registration link for others.
+Q: Can I use both personalized invitations and registration links?
+A: Yes.
+You can add some guests manually with personalized invitations while also sharing public registration links for others.
+They all land in the same guest list.

 Q: Do self-registered guests get a personalized invitation?
 A: Yes, after registering they receive a link to their own invitation page, which shows their name and all event details.